The Locality of Distributed Symmetry Breaking

 A node $v$ will be guaranteed to have positive degree in $F$ under two circumstances: (i) some node offers $v$ a proposal, or (ii) among those nodes proposing to $\Prop(v)$, $v$ has the highest ID.
 Once $v$ is in a path or cycle in $F$ it becomes matched with probability at least 1/2.
 (It is actually exactly $1/2$, except if $v$ is in a single-edge path, in which case it is 1.)

-In the following analysis we first expose the proposals made by all nodes in $V_{i}$-vertices for $F_1$ sequentially, beginning with all vertices outside of $\Gamma_{i}(v)$, then to each vertex in $\Gamma_{i}(v)$ one at a time, in {\em descending} order of node ID.
-(Recall that these were used for tie-breaking in Match.)
-Let $u\in\Gamma_{i}(v)$ be the current neighbor under consideration.
-If at least $\deg_{i}(u)/2$ neighbors of $u$ are currently unchosen (by vertices already evaluated) then place $u$ in set $A$, otherwise place $u$ in set $B$.
-If $u$ was put in set $A$ and $u$ {\em does} choose a previously unchosen neighbor (implying that it has positive degree in $F_2$) then also place $u$ in set $A'$.
+In the following analysis we first expose the proposals made by all nodes in $V_{i} \backslash \hat\Gamma_i(v)$ then expose the proposals of $\hat\Gamma_i(v)$ in {\em descending} order of node ID.
+Consider the moment just before a neighbor $u\in\Gamma_{i}(v)$ makes a proposal.
+If at least $\deg_{i}(u)/2$ neighbors of $u$ have yet to receive a proposal (by nodes already evaluated) then place $u$ in set $A$, otherwise place $u$ in set $B$.
+If $u$ is put in set $A$ and $u$ {\em does} offer $\Prop(u)$ its first proposal thus far---implying that $u$ will have positive degree in $F$---then also place $u$ in set $A'$.
 See Figure~\ref{fig:ABC} for an illustration.

 We split the rest of the analysis into two cases depending on whether $A$-nodes or $B$-nodes account for the larger share of edges in $v$'s 2-neighborhood.
 In both cases we show that $\degtwo_{i+1}(v) \leq \nu_{i+1}$ with high probability.